-Brett Loomis is a 26-year fire service veteran and the Deputy Fire Chief of Operations for the Salinas Fire Department in Salinas, California.
-His 11 years of command experience has included assignments in suppression, training, communications, emergency management, and administration.
+Brett Loomis is a 30-year fire service veteran and the Deputy Fire Chief of Operations for the Salem, Oregon Fire Department.
+His 15 years of command experience has included assignments in suppression, training, communications, emergency management, and administration.

 Chief Loomis has held positions at all levels of the Incident Command System and brings diverse, real-life emergency incident experiences to the Firefighter Inspiration Readiness and Education (FIRE) team.
-He is an area fire coordinator for the Monterey County Operational Area.
 His command experience and in depth knowledge of the California Mutual Aid System brings great depth to our Calm the Chaos curriculum.

 Brett is in his element while teaching Mastering the Fire Service Assessment Center.
 He has coached hundreds of firefighters and fire recruits in pursuit of their dreams.
 He is a servant leader who embraces the pursuit of significance, not success.
 He truly believes that our mission is to be significant in the lives of others to help them achieve their goals and dreams.
 These qualities, coupled with his experience developing, administering, and evaluating fire service assessment centers, takes our assessment center curriculum to a new level.